IBM-Cloud/terraform-provider-ibm/website/docs/d/is_share.html.markdown

 - `iops` - The maximum input/output operation performance bandwidth per second for the file share.
 - `latest_sync` - (List) Information about the latest synchronization for this file share.
 Nested `latest_sync` blocks have the following structure:
-  - `completed_at` - The completed date and time of last synchronization between the replica share and its source.
+  - `completed_at` - (String) The completed date and time of last synchronization between the replica share and its source.
-  - `data_transferred` - The data transferred (in bytes) in the last synchronization between the replica and its source.
+  - `data_transferred` - (Integer) The data transferred (in bytes) in the last synchronization between the replica and its source.
-  - `started_at` - The start date and time of last synchronization between the replica share and its source.
+  - `started_at` - (String) The start date and time of last synchronization between the replica share and its source.
 - `latest_job` - The latest job associated with this file share.This property will be absent if no jobs have been created for this file share.
 Nested `latest_job` blocks have the following structure:
   - `status` - The status of the file share job
   - `status_reasons` - The reasons for the file share job status (if any).
 Nested `status_reasons` blocks have the following structure: